-Used methodology included documentary analysis with the most appropriate qualitative and quantitative methods, consultations and plausibility checks with all relevant stakeholders and sector experts:
+Our methodology included use of documentary analysis with the most appropriate qualitative and quantitative methods, consultations and plausibility checks completed with all relevant stakeholders and sector experts:

-- Documentary analysis: EU Regulations; Romanian regulations; previous evaluations; documentation of electronic systems, in total 29 documents have been reviewed (see annex 8); - Check-lists containing 9 areas of analysis have been developed for 7 electronic systems that were analysed (see annex 1); - 3 online Questionnaires have been disseminated.
-The one for beneficiaries has been sent by email to over 9440 respondents, out of which 661 replied.
-The questionnaires for authorities, both for regular users and for coordinators and/or administrators of electronic systems have been sent by official letter to all MAs and IBs (67 institutions), and the link was further distributed inside the organisations to relevant users and coordinators/administrators of electronic systems for data exchange.
-As a result of this process, the project received 175 answers from users of electronic systems and 69 from coordinators/administrators. (see annex 2); - Interviews with 17 administrators or coordinators of the electronic systems from 8 institutions were held (see annexed 3 and 4); - 2 Focus groups with 17 representatives of all institutions managing various electronic systems and also with 17 representatives of CSF funds beneficiaries were held (see annexes 5, 6 and 7).
+- Documentary analysis: European Union's Regulations; Romanian regulations; previous evaluations; documentation of electronic systems => in total 29 documents have been reviewed (see annex 8); - Check-lists containing 9 areas of analysis have been developed for 7 electronic systems that were analysed (see annex 1); - 3 online questionnaires have been disseminated and completed.
+The one for beneficiaries was sent by email to over 9440 respondents, out of which 661 replied.
+The questionnaires for authorities, both for regular users and for coordinators and/or administrators of electronic systems, were sent by official letter to all Managing Authorities and intermediate Bodies (67 institutions).
+The links to the questionnaires were further distributed inside the relevant organisations to relevant users and coordinators/administrators of electronic systems for data exchange.
+As a result of this process, the evaluators received 175 answers from users of the electronic systems and 69 from coordinators/administrators (see annex 2); - In the first half of 2013, interviews with 17 administrators or coordinators of the electronic systems from 8 institutions were held (see annexes 3 and 4); - 2 focus groups were organised with 17 representatives of all institutions managing various electronic systems and also with 17 representatives of the Common Strategic Framework 2014-2020 funds' beneficiaries (see annexes 5, 6 and 7). - Within update of the evaluation in December 2014 interviews and questionnaires were filled by representatives of operators of the systems - providing a general though limited information on: - Development of the systems which might eventually happened in 2014 as well as - Efficiency and